-Last week I did a post about baking a loaf of bread in a slow cooker.
-The resulting bread was fast, easy and delicious, not to mention it didn’t require a hot oven on a warm summer day.
-Several people asked if the same technique could be used with our gluten-free doughs.
-I am happy to announce that YES, it also works with gluten-free.
-I used the “Not Rye (But So Very Close)” recipe from Healthy Bread in Five Minutes a Day.
-Check with your crock-pot’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
-And never bake in a crock-pot unattended.
+YES, it you can also make gluten-free crock-pot bread!
+This is the “Not Rye (But So Very Close)” recipe from The New Healthy Bread in Five Minutes a Day.
+Check with your slow-cooker’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
+And never bake in a slow-cooker unattended.

 1 pound gluten-free dough (G-F Not Rye p.
 249, G-F Crusty Boule p.
 236 or the G-F Cheddar and Sesame Bread p.
-244) all from Healthy Bread in Five Minutes a Day: 100 New Recipes Featuring Whole Grains, Fruits, Vegetables, and Gluten-Free Ingredients.
+244) all from The New Healthy Bread in Five Minutes a Day.
 You can also look on the right side of the website, under “Categories,” and click on “Gluten-Free” for more dough formulas.
 The best place to look is our gluten-free book, Gluten-Free Artisan Bread in Five Minutes a Day.

 Remove the loaf from the crock pot and take away the parchment, then place it under the broiler if you want a darker, crisper crust.